Emotion To Any Guitar Lick

 Aim for quantity over quality at first- the more ideas you collect, the better.
 There will be time to refine ideas into perfection later.
 For now, collect as many raw ideas as you can.

-Hold Back Criticism- Forget about judging if an idea is good or bad, or even if it’s an original idea vs. borrowed from someone else’s music.
+Hold Back Criticism- Forget about judging if an idea is good or bad, or even if it’s an original idea vs. borrowed from someone else’s lead guitar playing.

 Welcome Unusual Ideas- Keep an open mind and do not reject any idea in this step, no matter how weird or unusual it seems.

-Step Four: Translate Your Musical Creativity Into ACTUAL Music
+Step Four: Translate Your Guitar Playing Creativity Into ACTUAL Guitar Playing Ideas

-The better your guitar/musical skills are, the more accurately you will be able to convey your original idea into the final musical result.
+The better your guitar playing skills are, the more accurately you will be able to convey your original idea into the final musical result.

 1. Learn how to find the right guitar teacher for you, to maximize your potential to be creative as a musician in the fastest way possible.